Tachytaenius/tachy-guns/readme.md

 # Tachy Guns

 The current version is 0.0.0.
-Information about how to handle versions and releases is at the end of this file.
+Information about how to handle versions, releases, and the changelog is at the end of this file.

 ## Installation